astampoulis/website-source/content/blog/makam-tutorial-01.md

   eval E2 (intconst N2),
   plus N1 N2 N.
 ```

+(Note the distinction between `add` which is one of the constructors of expressions that we have
+defined, and `plus`, which is a built-in predicate for adding integers together.)

 The first rule says: integer constants evaluate to themselves (because they are already values).
 The second one can be read as: the `add` expression evaluates to an integer constant `N`, *when*